CrazyBoyM/gemini-cli/README.md

 For other authentication methods, including Google Workspace accounts, see the [authentication](./docs/cli/authentication.md) guide.

+### Advanced: Using Third-Party LLM Providers

+The Gemini CLI is designed to be extensible, allowing you to connect to different Large Language Model (LLM) providers beyond Google's own models.
+This enables you to leverage other powerful models like those from OpenAI, Anthropic, or even a locally running Ollama instance, directly within your workflow.

+**How to Configure a Third-Party Provider:**

+1.  **Open the Configuration Menu:**
+    Run the following command to open an interactive configuration screen:
+    ```bash
+    gemini config
+    ```

+2.  **Select Your Provider:**
+    You will see a list of available providers (e.g., `Gemini`, `OpenAI`, `Claude`, `Ollama`).
+Use the arrow keys to navigate and press `Enter` to select the one you wish to use.
+The CLI will now use this provider for all subsequent commands.

+3.  **Configure Provider Settings:**
+    After selecting a provider, its specific settings (like `apiKey` or `model`) will be displayed.
+    - Navigate to the setting you want to change (e.g., `apiKey`).
+    - Press `Enter` or follow the on-screen prompts to start editing.
+    - Paste your API key or enter the desired model name, and press `Enter` to save.
+    - For OpenAI, you can also configure a custom `baseUrl` to use with compatible APIs like Azure OpenAI.
+    - For Ollama, the CLI will automatically detect and list your locally installed models.

+The configuration is saved automatically.
+The next time you run `gemini`, it will use the newly configured provider.
+This allows for a flexible and powerful way to integrate your favorite LLMs into your development workflow.

 ## Examples

 Once the CLI is running, you can start interacting with Gemini from your shell.